wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.16 =
+* Added "Admin Only" attribute designator.
+Using the Developer tab, an attribute can be marked as "Admin Only" and it will only be visible in control panel or to logged in administrators.
+* Added an option to prevent loading the theme-specific stylesheet, if it exists in the first place.
+(Settings -> Display -> "Do not load theme-specific stylesheet.")
+* Ensured compatability with WordPress 3.2
+* Changed "Properties" label to "All Properties" to stay consistant with new semantics.
+* Fixed admin styles to match new admin design.
+* Added styles for Twenty Eleven theme.
+* Added on-the-fly image resizing.
+* Updated Nivo Slider and global JS files to avoid version conflicts.

 = 1.15.9 =
 * New: HTML code now rendered in meta fields on single property page.
 * Fixed issue spaces being removed from predefined values.